 * Operate all types of fire operation and rescue equipment including portable fire extinguishers, pike poles, hand lines, ventilation equipment, salvage covers, forcible entry tools, aerial ladder equipment, and emergency medical equipment.

-* Operate all types of ALS emergency medical equipment utilized by Mesquite Fire & Rescue Department.
+* Operate all types of ALS emergency medical equipment utilized by Mesquite Fire Rescue Department.

 * Respond to emergency medical incidents; analyze patient needs and administer emergency medical care until relieved by proper medical personnel.

-* Transports sick and injured individuals from incident scene to the appropriate hospital when deemed medically necessary and provides appropriate medical care during transport.
+* Transports sick and injured individuals from the incident scene to the appropriate hospital when deemed medically necessary and provides appropriate medical care during transport.

 * Preserve evidence at fire and medical scenes.